studio-b12/goat/README.md

 goat has some advantages versus common tools like Postman or Insomnia.

 - Write your API tests in easy to read and write, simple text files.
-- Build easy to reproduce end to end tests which you can directly commit with your source code.
+- Build easy to reproduce end-to-end tests which you can directly commit with your source code.
 - Build for being used headlessly in CI/CD systems.
 - Easy to install due to being one single, self contained binary.
 - Goatfiles can be read, written and understood using any type of text editor.
 - High level of flexibility due to the usage of a micro script engine (JavaScript) for assertions.
+- Scripts can be imported and executed by other scripts to reduce code duplication.
+- Supports custom HTTP methods, status codes and headers.

 ## Getting Started